ngoriyasjil/IthkuilGloss/README.md

 Currently up to date to morphophonology v0.18.5.

+See [the help file](https://github.com/ngoriyasjil/IthkuilGloss/blob/master/resources/help.md) for the list of commands!

 ## How to run

-1. If you’re running the Discord bot (rather than the CLI), place the token file in `resources/token.txt`.
+1. If you’re running the Discord bot (rather than the CLI), place the bot token in the file `resources/token.txt`.
 2. Compile with Maven.

 ## How to run the Command Line Interface